Robin Mathews (poet)

-Robin Mathews (born 1931) is a Canadian poet, professor, and political activist against United States foreign policy.
+Robin Daniel Mathews (November 1, 1931 – April 25, 2023) was a Canadian poet, academic, and political activist against United States foreign policy.

 Education

 Born in Smithers, British Columbia, Mathews took his Bachelor of Arts in English at the University of British Columbia (UBC), having such professors as Earle Birney.
 He did an undergraduate honours thesis at UBC on Matthew Arnold and completed his MA at Ohio State University with a thesis on Henry James.
 After working for a year as a radio producer for the Canadian Broadcasting Corporation, Mathews began a PhD at the University of Toronto where he was an unconvinced student of the mythopoeic theorist and critic Northrop Frye.

 Career

 Mathews published his first collection of poems in 1961.
 In the same decade he came to national attention by strongly criticizing United States foreign policy and the complementary colonial attitude of Canadian elites.
 He also spearheaded the movement to have Canadian literature taught in schools.

-He has taught at the University of Alberta in Edmonton, Alberta, Carleton University in Ottawa, Ontario, and Simon Fraser University in Burnaby, British Columbia.
+Mathews taught at the University of Alberta in Edmonton, Alberta, Carleton University in Ottawa, Ontario, and Simon Fraser University in Burnaby, British Columbia.

-He was involved in literary circles in Toronto, Ontario during his years at the University of Toronto while he was doing his doctoral studies.
+Mathews was involved in literary circles in Toronto, Ontario during his years at the University of Toronto while he was doing his doctoral studies.
 At Toronto he studied under Northrop Frye and was acquainted with both Margaret Atwood and Canadian poet Milton Acorn.